zama-ai/concrete-ml/use_case_examples/resnet/README.md

 This project executes the ResNet18 image classification model using Fully Homomorphic Encryption (FHE) with Concrete ML.
 The model is adapted for FHE compatibility and tested on a small subset of imagenet images.

+## Hybrid FHE Implementation

+The project includes a hybrid FHE implementation (`resnet_hybrid_fhe.py`) that executes specific layers in FHE mode while keeping others in clear text.
+This approach significantly reduces execution time while maintaining model accuracy.
+The hybrid implementation:

+- Executes all linear and convolutional layers (except the first conv layer) in FHE mode
+- Uses 8-bit quantization for inputs with higher bit-width outputs
+- Achieves equivalent accuracy to the clear text model

 ## ResNet18

 The ResNet18 model is adapted from torchvision the original https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py where the adaptive average pooling layer `AdaptiveAvgPool2d` (not yet supported by Concrete ML) is replaced with a standard `AvgPool2d` layer as follows: